wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 I do what seems to be necessary, but at the same time I know that nothing is necessary, that life itself is only make-believe.

 **Q:**&ensp;Why then live at all?
-Why all this unnecessary coming and goïng, waking and sleeping, eating and digesting?
+Why all this unnecessary coming and going, waking and sleeping, eating and digesting?

 **M:**&ensp;Nothing is done by me; everything just happens.
 I do not expect, I do not plan, I just watch events happening, knowing them to be unreal.